globaldothealth/isaric/docs/guide.rst

 **icu_admitted**: Bool.
 Has the subject been admitted to ICU at any time since study enrolment?

+Vaccination data should only be recorded from admission and study phases, followup vaccination data is noisy and should be discarded.

 **vaccinated_covid19**: Bool.
 True when subject has received any dose of a COVID-19 vaccine